ViceroyFaust/SDT301-Memoranda-TeamPoshtovaPloscha/Deliverable2.md

 # Deliverable Information
-   > Please include your answers below in a good format so it is easy for me to see.
-For answers to questions please use these Blockquotes.
-Make sure you also check the kickoff document for more details.
-Also make sure this thing is well formatted and the links are links in here.

 ## 1: Basic Information (needed before you start with your Sprint -- Sprint Planning)

 **Topic you chose:** Bus topic